Linuswidmer/master-thesis/writing/thesis/sections/results.typ

 #import "../utils.typ": *

 = Results
-All statistical analyses were conducted on the mean number of positively completed aggressive (or anxious) cognition word fragment trials for each participant.
+All statistical analyses were conducted on the proportion of aggressive (or anxious) word fragment completions for each participant.

-Given that the aggressive and anxious word fragment completion tasks naturally yield a count outcome bounded by the total number of trials, the dependent variable is assumed to follow a binomial distribution.
-Therefore, a Generalized Linear Model (GLM) with a binomial family and a logit link function (Logistic Regression) was used for all parametric inferential tests concerning mean differences.
-This approach is justified by the data's inherent distributional properties.
+The word fragment completion task yields a count outcome bounded by the total number of trials, and therefore the dependent variable follows a binomial distribution.
+Accordingly, a Generalized Linear Model (GLM) with a binomial family and logit link function was used for all inferential tests.

-To ensure the robustness and validity of the results, several checks were implemented.
-Prior to the main analyses, Levene's Tests were performed to assure the homogeneity of variance.
-Furthermore, residual Q-Q plots were inspected to ensure the normality of the residuals, confirming the suitability of the model framework.
-Because outliers may distort the validity of the results (Aguinis, Gottfredson, & Joo, 2013), a sensitivity analysis is included.
-This involved identifying and removing influential observations (using a threshold of $4 / (n - k)$) and refitting the model to confirm the stability of the findings.
+To ensure robustness, several diagnostic checks were performed.
+Prior to the main analyses, Levene's tests assessed homogeneity of variance across conditions.
+Model diagnostics were evaluated using simulated residuals via the DHARMa package, which is appropriate for GLMs with non-normal error distributions.
+Because influential observations may distort results, a sensitivity analysis was conducted by identifying cases exceeding a Cook's distance threshold of $4 / (n - k)$, removing them, and refitting the model to confirm the stability of findings.

-A conservative level of significance (_p_ = .05) was applied throughout all tests.
-To control the family-wise error rate across analyses within the same dataset (i.e., aggressive cognition trials vs. anxious cognition trials), all $p$-values were subjected to a Bonferroni-Holm correction (Abdi, 2010).
-Finally, achieved power was _post-hoc_ calculated using G\*Power 3 (Cunningham & McCrum-Gardner, 2007) and was considered sufficient when exceeding the commonly used $alpha = .80$ criterion (Aberson, 2011).
+A significance level of $alpha = .05$ was applied throughout.
+To control the family-wise error rate across analyses within the same outcome domain (aggressive vs. anxious cognition), $p$-values were adjusted using the Bonferroni-Holm correction.
+Post-hoc power was calculated using G*Power 3 and was considered sufficient when exceeding 80%.

 #apa-figure(
-  caption: [Boxplot aggressive and anxious cognition], image("../images/aggressive-anxious-cognition-by-threat-boxplot.png"),
+  caption: [Aggressive and Anxious Word Completion Scores by Threat Condition], image("../images/aggressive-anxious-cognition-by-threat-boxplot.png"),
   label: "fig:agg-anx-cog-boxplot",
-  note:[TODO]
+  note: [Boxplots display the distribution of aggressive and anxious word completion scores (%) by experimental condition.
+The horizontal line represents the median, boxes represent the interquartile range, and whiskers extend to 1.5 times the interquartile range.]
 )
-#linebreak()

 == Masculinity Threat Effects
-#ref(<fig:agg-anx-cog-boxplot>) illustrates anxious and aggressive cognition values by threat condition.
+#ref(<fig:agg-anx-cog-boxplot>) displays the distribution of aggressive and anxious cognition scores by threat condition.

-=== Masculinity Threat on Aggressive Cognition (Hypothesis 1a) For Hypothesis 1a, a higher mean of aggressive cognition in the threat condition compared to the no threat condition was predicted.
+=== Masculinity Threat on Aggressive Cognition (Hypothesis 1a) Hypothesis 1a predicted higher aggressive cognition in the threat condition compared to the no-threat condition.
-Descriptive statistics, however, indicated a pattern contrary to the hypothesis: the mean aggressive cognition was lower in the threat condition (#reportMeanAndSD(mean: 19.5, sd: 12.3)) than in the no threat condition (#reportMeanAndSD(mean: 22.8, sd: 12.3)).
+Contrary to this prediction, descriptive statistics indicated the opposite pattern: aggressive cognition was lower in the threat condition (#reportMeanAndSD(mean: 19.5, sd: 12.3)) than in the no-threat condition (#reportMeanAndSD(mean: 22.8, sd: 12.3)).

+Assumption checks were satisfactory: Levene's test indicated homogeneous variances, and DHARMa residual diagnostics revealed no significant deviations from the expected distribution.
-Prior to the main analysis, the assumption checks were satisfied (report statistics ???).
-A GLM with a binomial distribution was conducted to test the effect of masculinity threat on aggressive cognition.
-The model revealed no statistically significant difference between the two conditions, #reportZStatistic(zValue: -0.1994, pValue: 0.111).
-Given the directional nature of the hypothesis (predicted effect $beta > 0$), and the observed effect going in the opposite direction, the one-sided $p$-value was $p = .944$, leading to a failure to reject the null hypothesis.
+A binomial GLM was conducted to test the effect of threat condition on aggressive cognition.
+The model revealed no statistically significant difference between conditions (#reportZStatistic(zValue: -1.592, pValue: 0.111)).
+Given the directional hypothesis (predicted $beta > 0$) and the observed effect in the opposite direction, the one-tailed $p$-value was $p = .944$, leading to a failure to reject the null hypothesis.

-Finally, a sensitivity analysis was performed.
-After identifying and excluding five influential observations , the GLM was refitted on the reduced sample.
-The analysis continued to show no significant effect, #reportZStatistic(zValue: -0.191, pValue: 0.139) with a directed one-sided $p$-Value of $p = .93$.
+A sensitivity analysis was performed by identifying and excluding five influential observations.
+The GLM refitted on the reduced sample continued to show no significant effect (#reportZStatistic(zValue: -1.479, pValue: 0.139); one-tailed $p = .93$).

-=== Masculinity Threat on Aggressive Cognition (Hypothesis 1b) ...
+=== Masculinity Threat on Anxious Cognition (Hypothesis 1b) Hypothesis 1b predicted higher anxious cognition in the threat condition compared to the no-threat condition.
+Descriptive statistics revealed virtually identical means across conditions: the threat condition (#reportMeanAndSD(mean: 0.28, sd: 0.13)) and the no-threat condition (#reportMeanAndSD(mean: 0.28, sd: 0.15)) showed no meaningful difference.

+Assumption checks were satisfactory: Levene's test indicated homogeneous variances, and DHARMa residual diagnostics revealed no significant deviations from the expected distribution.
+A binomial GLM was conducted to test the effect of threat condition on anxious cognition.
+The model revealed no statistically significant difference between conditions (#reportZStatistic(zValue: 0.177, pValue: 0.859)).
+Given the directional hypothesis (predicted $beta > 0$), the one-tailed $p$-value was $p = .430$, leading to a failure to reject the null hypothesis.

+A sensitivity analysis was performed by identifying and excluding five influential observations.
+The GLM refitted on the reduced sample continued to show no significant effect (#reportZStatistic(zValue: 1.04, pValue: 0.30); one-tailed $p = .15$).

 #linebreak()
-#linebreak()
-#linebreak()
-#linebreak()

-#linebreak()
 == Moderation of Masculinity Threat Effects

-=== Factor Structure Motivation For Masculine Behavior
+=== Factor Structure of Motivation for Masculine Behavior

-A crucial predecessor for the moderation analysis was the validation and reliability assessment of the MMB scale.
+Prior to the moderation analysis, the validity and reliability of the MMB scale were assessed.
+The Kaiser-Meyer-Olkin (KMO) criterion yielded an overall Measure of Sampling Adequacy of .85, indicating the data were suitable for factor analysis.
-The hypothesized two-factor model by #cite(<stanaland2021man>, form: "prose") constrained the factors Pressured motivation (Items 1–5) and Autonomous motivation (Items 6–9) to be uncorrelated.
+The hypothesized two-factor model by #cite(<stanaland2021man>, form: "prose") specified uncorrelated latent factors for Pressured Motivation (Items 1–5) and Autonomous Motivation (Items 6–9).
-A Confirmatory Factor Analysis (CFA) was run to validate this model.
-Computing the Kaiser-Meyer-Olkin criterion on the item correlations yielded an overall Measure of Sampling Adequacy of .85, indicating the data were suitable for factor analysis.
-The fit indices of the CFA did non satisfy the predefined criteria: (#reportModelFitIndices(cfi: 0.851, tli: 0.801, rmsea: 0.179, srmr: 0.248)).
+A Confirmatory Factor Analysis (CFA) was conducted to validate this structure; however, the fit indices did not satisfy the predefined criteria (#reportModelFitIndices(cfi: 0.851, tli: 0.801, rmsea: 0.179, srmr: 0.248)).

-To improve model fit and better understand the data structure, an Exploratory Factor Analysis (EFA) with oblimin rotation was conducted.
+To better understand the data structure, an Exploratory Factor Analysis (EFA) with oblimin rotation was conducted.
-A parallel analysis and scree plot suggested retaining two factors.
+A parallel analysis and scree plot supported a two-factor solution.
-The resulting factor loadings (displayed in #ref(<table:efa-mmb>)) showed a strong coherence for the first five items on the first factor (Pressured).
+The resulting factor loadings (#ref(<table:efa-mmb>)) showed strong coherence for Items 1–5 on the first factor (Pressured Motivation).
-However, Item 9, "It is important to me not to act like a woman" displayed a significant cross-loading on both factors (loading on Factor 1 and Factor 2), suggesting poor fit for this item within the intended structure.
+However, Item 9 ("It is important to me not to be feminine") displayed a cross-loading on both factors, suggesting poor discriminant validity.

 #apa-figure(
   table(